pivotal/docs-tap/vscode-extension/using-the-extension.hbs.md

 - Live Update Starting…
 - Live Update Running

-To hide the Live Update status bar entry, right-click it and then select **Hide 'Tanzu Developer Tools (Extension)'**.
+To hide the Live Update status bar entry, right-click it and then click **Hide 'Tanzu Developer Tools (Extension)'**.

 ![The VS Code interface showing the Tanzu Live Update Status section of the Status bar with the right-click menu open and the "Hide 'Tanzu Developer Tools (Extension)'" option highlighted](../images/vscode-liveupdatestatus2.png)